Aliases for CTNNA1 Gene

 GeneCards Summary for CTNNA1 Gene

-CTNNA1 (Catenin (Cadherin-Associated Protein), Alpha 1, 102kDa) is a Protein Coding gene.
-Diseases associated with CTNNA1 include diffuse gastric cancer and acquired thrombocytopenia.
-Among its related pathways are Signaling by GPCR and Developmental Biology.
-GO annotations related to this gene include poly(A) RNA binding and actin filament binding.
-An important paralog of this gene is CTNNA3.
+CTNNA1 (Catenin Alpha 1) is a Protein Coding gene.
+Diseases associated with CTNNA1 include Macular Dystrophy, Patterned, 2 and Butterfly-Shaped Pigment Dystrophy.
+Among its related pathways are Presenilin-Mediated Signaling and Adherens junction.
+Gene Ontology (GO) annotations related to this gene include actin filament binding.
+An important paralog of this gene is CTNNA2.

 Associates with the cytoplasmic domain of a variety of cadherins.
 The association of catenins to cadherins produces a complex which is linked to the actin filament network, and which seems to be of primary importance for cadherins cell-adhesion properties.
 Can associate with both E- and N-cadherins.
 Originally believed to be a stable component of E-cadherin/catenin adhesion complexes and to mediate the linkage of cadherins to the actin cytoskeleton at adherens junctions.
 In contrast, cortical actin was found to be much more dynamic than E-cadherin/catenin complexes and CTNNA1 was shown not to bind to F-actin when assembled in the complex suggesting a different linkage between actin and adherens junctions components.
 The homodimeric form may regulate actin filament assembly and inhibit actin branching by competing with the Arp2/3 complex for binding to actin filaments.
-May play a crucial role in cell differentiation
+Involved in the regulation of WWTR1/TAZ, YAP1 and TGFB1-dependent SMAD2 and SMAD3 nuclear accumulation (By similarity).
+May play a crucial role in cell differentiation.